velartrill/velartrill.github.io/orig/missing-in-action.md

 Livkir pats him gently on the shoulder.
 "Hey, it's okay, you don't need to be so formal.
 It's good to meet you, Shalcas.
 Are you a friend of Niltar's?"

-"Um, I— not really, I don't, um, don't really have many… any friends here, uh, yet."
+"Um, I— not really, I don't, um, don't really know many… many people here, uh, yet."
 Shalcas hesitates.
 "I'm-- I'm so sorry if I'm interrupting, it's just-- well-- I, um, it's this Geography project, I got assigned to work with Cassil, only, well, she hasn't shown up to class in days, the instructor didn't know where she was, um-- she said Niltar might--?"

 Livkir takes a deep breath.
 "Maybe you should come in," he says, opening the door and stepping back.
 Shalcas hesitantly steps over the threshold, and gasps sharply when he sees Niltar.